-To lodge your visa application, you will need to provide the documents outlined in the checklist we provided you in step 3.
+To lodge your visa application, you will need to provide the documents outlined in the checklist provided in Step 3.
 We will lodge your visa application online and notify you of the progress.

 We will notify you as soon as we know the outcome of your visa application so you can come in and collect your grant letter.
-In most cases, this will be a positive response and it means you can also start planning your travel and accommodation!
+In most cases, there will be a positive response and you can start planning for your travel and accommodation!

 Aus Studies Consultants can help organize your travel arrangements so you can begin your new student life.
 Air ticketing, insurance, and foreign exchange can all be arranged through us to make studying overseas easier!